 Generally, management believes that the multiple price point strategy provides some flexibility to address cost increases by allowing the Corporation to adjust the selling price on certain items.
 There is, however, no guarantee that the Corporation will continue to be successful in offsetting cost increases in a meaningful way.
-There can be no assurance that the Corporation will be able to continue to pass on any cost increases to customers or that it will be able to maintain the compelling value of its product offering relative to competitors.
+There can be no assurance that the Corporation will be able to pass on any cost increases to customers if it wishes to maintain the compelling value of its product offering relative to competitors.